herber/first.css/README.md

 # first.css
-A CSS-File for small projects
+A CSS-File for small and larger projects

 ## Todo
 * Body